jerabaul29/guidelines_writing_papers/README.md

 Suggest extra guidelines in issues.

+Maybe, one day, a linter could be implemented for some of these categories :) .

 ## Meta [X]

 - **X0**: use a version control system to track changes: ideally git (possibly git + overleaf), at least overleaf with track changes when several authors edit the same document.